Sapa Entry Requirements

 Required Vaccinations

-- Yellow Fever - only required if arriving from a country with risk of yellow fever transmission.
-Certificate must be presented at immigration if applicable.
+- Yellow Fever vaccination certificate is required if arriving from a country with risk of Yellow Fever transmission.

 Recommended Vaccinations